I’m

 And provide the coaching needed so family members can effectively discern their own personalized solutions and next right steps, not someone else’s.
 No second guessing required.

-THIS is the mission of The Family Addiction Intensive Program.
+THIS is the mission of my 1:1 Coaching programs.

 my story